-The platform ADC is the result of dedicated effort of noble Nigerian men and women.
-The result of our selfless effort and focus is a membership as at January 10th 2006 of 1,350,000, and presence of our esteem party in all 36 states of the Federation and FCT.
-The founders of this organization expect the same effort and sacrifice from all members new or old at all times.
+The creation of ADC as a political party is as the result of dedicated efforts of noble Nigerian men and women.
+The result of our selfless effort and focus is a membership as at January 10th 2006 of 1,350,000 (one million, three hundred and fifty thousand) members and presence of our esteem party in all 36 states of the Federation and Federal Capital Territory (FCT).
+The founders of this organization expect the same effort, sacrifice and level of commitment from all members new or old at all times.
+This commitment also means the regular payment of annual membership dues that will be responsibly utilized, transparent and accounted for at all times.

 ARTICLE 1